PiSaucer/book-c-plus-plus/README.md

 ```

 ## License
-In our `LICENSE` file, we define Rboxlo as software dedicated and released into the public domain, and we waive any copyright from the project's source files.
+In our `LICENSE` file, we define this project as software dedicated and released into the public domain, and we waive any copyright from the project's source files.
 Our license file is based off of the [Unlicense.](https://unlicense.org/)

 This project is for educational purposes only.